poloincognito/glcic/README.md

 The initial training can be remotely launched using ```nohup python train_cn.py``` (*make sure to initialize the `./logs/checkpoints/` and `./data/train/` directories*).

+*TO BE UPDATED !*

 I trained the completion network for 19 hours on an NVIDIA GeForce RTX 3090.

 ![image info](./figures/cn_training.png)

 The whole training would take an estimated time of 37 days.

-To continue the project, I scrapped some weights from `https://github.com/satoshiiizuka/siggraph2017_inpainting` and adapted them to my network (the weights have to be converted from the torch format to the pytorch format).
+To continue the project, I scrapped some weights from `https://github.com/otenim/GLCIC-PyTorch`.